Start Digital vs Go Digital: What SSAs Need to Know Under NCSS TSS (Legacy Terms Explained)

 NCSS Tech-and-GO! was launched to help SSAs adopt digital tools quickly and affordably.

-The initiative recognises that many social service organisations struggle with:
+The initiative recognised that many social service organisations struggled with:

 Manual administrative tasks